Our Charitable Work

 Rotary Club of Keynsham.
 Registered Charity No. 1030596

 The Rotary Foundation is the charitable arm of the organisation which co ordinates the contributions of Rotary Clubs and Districts.
 It's work includes support of projects for the provision of clean water, medical care and education world wide.
 Keynsham Rotary provides ongoing support for Foundation in the form of donations and by recommending projects to which Foundation provides part funding (see below).

 Local (International) Charities.

-Keynsham Rotary supports three charities based in the South West region of the UK but which undertake excellent work on an International scale.
+Keynsham Rotary supports several charities based in the South West region of the UK but which undertake excellent work on an International scale.
 These are Send a Cow, WaterAid and ShelterBox.

 Send a Cow is based in Newton St Loe, Bath and works hand in hand with poor families, typically in African countries, teaching them the skills they need to build new lives free from poverty and hunger.
 By providing training, livestock, seeds and support, we restore hope and create stronger communities for the future.In turn, these families then pass on young livestock, seeds or training to others.
 This "Pass it on principle" approach not only builds stronger communities, it allows us to help even more people to develop skills, confidence and self respect.

 For more information please visit http://www.sendacow.org.uk/home